KansasAcademicDecathlon/playbook/Awards.md

 ## Medals

-The top three scorers for each team recieve a plain medal.
+The top three scorers for each team receive a plain medal.

 For state, in addition to the above medals, the top three teams receive medals for all team members.
 Kansas schools get custom Kansas medals.